basitsk09/test/README.md

   }
 }

-/////////////////////////////////////////
+//////////////////////////////////////////////////////////////////

+comments by security

-The method initComponents() in FinanceOneLogon.java calls run()  on line 225.
+1)The method initComponents() in FinanceOneLogon.java calls run()  on line 225.
 Thread management in a web application is forbidden in some circumstances and is always highly error prone.

+2)The method initComponents() in FinanceOneLogon.java calls interrupt()  on line 263.
+Thread management in a web application is forbidden in some circumstances and is always highly error prone.

+3)The method terminateAppGracefully() in FinanceOneLogon.java calls exit()  on line 477.
+Thread management in a web application is forbidden in some circumstances and is always highly error prone.

+4)The method initComponents() in FinanceOneLogon.java calls sleep()  on line 261.
+Thread management in a web application is forbidden in some circumstances and is always highly error prone.

+5)The call to exit() in terminateAppGracefully() at FinanceOneLogon.java line 477 shuts down the web application container.
+A web application should not attempt to shut down its container.